T-J-Teru/browse-kill-ring/README.md

   style uses the `pulse` library from `cedet` (which is a part of recent emacs versions) to fade out the highlighting over a short period of time.

+- The variable `browse-kill-ring-separator` is the string that is placed between items in the `*Kill Ring*` buffer between entries.

+- The variable `browse-kill-ring-separator-face` contains the face used for the separator in the `*Kill Ring*` buffer.

+- Setting `browse-kill-ring-show-preview` to `t` will cause a preview of the item under point in the `*Kill Ring*` buffer to be displayed in the original buffer where the item would be inserted.

 ## Known issues